ton-community/tutorials/02-contract/index.md

 ### Storage

 Let's start with the first section, *storage*, and implement two utility functions (which we will use later) for reading and writing variables to the contract's persistent state - `load_data()` and `save_data()`.
 The primary variable will be the counter value.
 We must persist this value to storage because we need to remember it between calls.
 The appropriate type for our counter variable is `int`.
-Notice [in the docs](https://ton.org/docs/develop/func/types#atomic-types) that the `int` TVM runtime type is always 257 bit long (256 bit signed) so it can hold huge huge numbers - I'm pretty sure the universe has less than 2^256 atoms in it, so you'll never have a number so large that you can't fit in it.
+Notice [in the docs](https://ton.org/docs/develop/func/types#atomic-types) that the `int` TVM runtime type is always 257 bit long (256 bit signed) so it can hold huge numbers - I'm pretty sure the universe has less than 2^256 atoms in it, so you'll never have a number so large that you can't fit in it.
 Storing the full 257 bits in blockchain storage is somewhat wasteful because the contract pays rent proportionally to the total amount of data it keeps.
 To optimize costs, let's keep in persistent storage just the lowest 64 bits - capping our counter's maximum value at 2^64 which should be enough:

 ```func
 (int) load_data() inline {                 ;; read function declaration - returns int as result